 The ever-resourceful Engineering Officer.
-The third-in-command, he assumes charge of the vessel when Kirk and Spock are not on board.
-He delights in his engineering and views the Starship Enterprise as his own.
-Scotty worked his way up through the ranks through sheer love of engineering.
-Saving Mr. Scott is from Scotland would be redundant.
+The third-incommand, he assumes charge of the vessel when Kirk and Spock are not on board.
+He delights in his engineering and views the U.S.S.
+Enterprise[TM] as his own.
+Lt.
+Commander Scott worked his way up through the ranks through sheer love of engineering.